Marie Sklodowska-Curie Action (MSCA) Innovative Training Networks (ITN) H2020-MSCA-ITN-2018

 Faber is a two-year project promoted by the Fondazione Cassa di Risparmio di Firenze in collaboration with Confindustria Firenze and Fondazione per la Ricerca e l’Innovazione of the University of Florence.

-The project is addressed to the Italian agro-food companies that operate in the supply chain of oil: it intends to apply nuclear magnetic resonance (NMR) based metabolomics for the determination of the quality and the geographic characterization of the product.
+The project is addressed to the Italian agro-food companies: it intends to apply nuclear magnetic resonance (NMR) based metabolomics for the determination of the quality and the geographic characterization of agro-food products.

 NMR metabolomics is a very reproducible and fast technique representing a good resource to combine with the traditional food biochemical techniques.
 Indeed, it provides the so called “metabolic fingerprint”, from which it is possible to study quantitatively and qualitatively the ensemble of metabolites of a certain food matrix, providing a desirable advantage over the standard analytical techniques based on the evaluation of a limited number of molecules.